Understanding and maneuvering through the intricacies of federal employment laws requires knowledge and legal expertise.

 We have decades of experience collectively fighting for veteran’s rights.
 Because of that, we have the tools necessary to maximize your chances of success.
 And on top of all that, we prioritize our clients.
 You’re not just a number to use.
 You’re family.

-If you’re facing potential USERRA violations and feel that you have been the victim of discrimination, reprisal, or your Agency’s failure to provide benefits protected under USERRA, take action to protect your career.
+If you feel that you have been the victim of discrimination, reprisal, or your Agency’s failure to provide benefits protected under USERRA, please contact Pines Federal, and we would be happy to fight for you on your case.

 Call us at (800) 801-0598 or fill out our online form today to get started.